The World’s First Ink Made Out of Air Pollution

 End result

-The team has created several grades of AIR-INK with different applications: 2mm round tip and 15mm, 30mm and 50mm chisel tip markers, and screen printing ink.
+Through this process, Graviky Labs has created several grades of Air Ink with different applications: a 2mm round tip marker, 15mm, 30mm and 50mm chisel tip markers, and screen printing ink.

 The Author